We published Emma’s poetry collection The Significance of a Dress in February 2020

 We published Emma’s poem Voices after a Tsunami in The Other Side of Sleep.

 Emma has a flash fiction in Story Cities.

-For Time and Time, Solstice Shorts Festival 2019 Emmas poems will be performed at Clydebank, Greenwich, Hastings, Holyhead (Casting a Daughter Adrift) ; and Greenwich, Lisbon (When you regret wishing for something thrilling) and published in the Time and Tide anthology.
+For Time and Time, Solstice Shorts Festival 2019 Emmas poems were performed at Clydebank, Greenwich, Hastings, Holyhead (Casting a Daughter Adrift) ; and Greenwich, Lisbon (When you regret wishing for something thrilling) and published in the Time and Tide anthology.

 Emma Lee was born in South Gloucestershire and now lives in Leicestershire.
 Her poems, short stories and articles have appeared in many anthologies and magazines in the UK and Canada, Hong Kong, Mexico, New Zealand, South Africa, South Korea, Turkey and USA,.

 Emma’s most recent collection is “Ghosts in the Desert” (IDP, UK 2015).
 She has performed her work at The Poetry Cafe in London, all three Leicestershire universities, at LCFC, the Jam Factory in Oxford, Hatherley Manor in Cheltenham, amongst other venues.
 She’s also read poems for BBC Radio and EAVA FM and joined panels organised by the University of Leicester’s Sociology, Communications and Media department to talk about artistic responses to the refugee crisis arising from her co-editing of “Over Land, Over Sea: poems for those seeking refuge” and curation of Journeys in Translation.